EternityForest/KaithemAutomation/help.md

 #### <a href="" id="servefile"></a>kaithem.web.serveFile(path,contenttype,name = path)

 When called from code embedded in an HTML page,raises an interrupt causing the server to skip rendering the current page and instead serve a static file.
-Useful when you need to serve a static file and also need to restrict acess to it with permissions.
+Useful when you need to serve a static file and also need to restrict access to it with permissions.

 #### kaithem.web.hasPermission(permission)

 ####

-When clled from within a mako template, returns true if the acessing user has the given permission.
+When called from within a mako template, returns true if the acessing user has the given permission.

 ### <a href="" id="kdotmail"></a>kaithem.mail